MozerBYU/IT_Projects/Software/Nginx_WAF.md

 > <br> `Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/RESPONSE-999-EXCLUSION-RULES-AFTER-CRS.conf`

-### Part 1g – Reload/Restart Nginx and Test our Configuration
+## Part 7 – Reload/Restart Nginx and Test It

 Now that we have that all taken care of, we'll need to reload, preferably restart, Nginx to apply all the changes we make.